Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 They use hairs from their bodies to build an almost impenetrable cocoon around themselves before becoming adults.

-Because these eggs need nutrients for development, females return multiple times for additional deposits throughout the season ensuring the survival of their young ones till adulthood.
+Because these eggs need nutrients for development, females return multiple times throughout the season for additional deposits, ensuring the survival of their young ones until adulthood.

 16. Angulose Prominent Moth

-The Angulose Prominent Moth (Peridea angulosa) is a species of moth native to Oklahoma and other Midwestern states.
+The Angulose Prominent Moth (Peridea angulosa) is a moth native to Oklahoma and other Midwestern states.

 This species is one of the largest moths found in Oklahoma and is generally brown in color, with a few lighter patches near its head and lower wings.